Murder Mystery Game AI

 These challenges build muscle memory for pattern recognition.
 The constraint-based nature mirrors how you'd approach debugging a complex system—isolate variables, test combinations, eliminate impossibilities.

-Key Fact: Consistent kata practice trains the same deductive reasoning you'd use to investigate a complex scenario with competing variables and limited information.
+Consistent kata practice trains the same deductive reasoning you'd use to investigate a complex scenario with competing variables and limited information.

 2. Constraint Satisfaction Logic Grids